obfuscatedgenerated/blog/_posts/2023-06-15-fix-vmware-sound.md

 ## The catch

-This also disables Windows' built-in virtualisation features, which means:
+This also disables Windows' built-in virtualisation features on the host, which means:

 - (possibly) Lower security against advanced malware attacks
 - No WSL2